Shelter Plus Care

 HUD issued a final rule defining homelessness on December 5, 2011:

-or private place not designed for or ordinarily used as a regular sleeping
+is a public or private place not designed for or ordinarily used as a

-accommodation for human beings, including a car, park, abandoned building,
+regular sleeping accommodation for human beings, including a car,

-bus or train station, airport, or camping ground;"
+park, abandoned building, bus or train station, airport, or

-- Persons living in substandard housing are not usually considered homeless, but DMH Housing considers these situations case by case.
-To be considered homeless, the substandard structure would have to be significantly uninhabitable by humans for multiple reasons: condemned by local government, lacking water and power, infested with vermin, and/or open to the elements.
+- Persons living in substandard housing are not usually considered homeless.
+To be considered homeless while living in substandard housing, the substandard structure would have to be uninhabitable by humans for including, but not limited to, any of the following reasons: condemned by local government, lacking the ability to have water and power, and/or open to the elements.

-designated to provide temporary living arrangements (including congregate shelters,
+operated shelter designated to provide temporary living arrangements

 - Persons living in a HUD-funded housing program known as a "Safe Haven" are also considered homeless.
 There are two such programs in Missouri: the Haven in St. Joseph, and the Safe Haven in Kennett.